Dell: Self-signed root certificate

 In November 2015, it emerged that several Dell computers had shipped with an identical pre-installed root certificate known as "eDellRoot".
 This raised such security risks as attackers impersonating HTTPS-protected websites such as Google and Bank of America and malware being signed with the certificate to bypass Microsoft software filtering.
 Dell apologized and offered a removal tool.

 Dell Foundation Services

 Also in November 2015, a researcher discovered that customers with diagnostic program Dell Foundation Services could be digitally tracked using the unique service tag number assigned to them by the program.
 This was possible even if a customer enabled private browsing and deleted their browser cookies.
 Ars Technica recommended that Dell customers uninstall the program until the issue was addressed.

 Commercial aspects

-Organization

-The board consists of nine directors.
-Michael Dell, the founder of the company, serves as chairman of the board and chief executive officer.
-Other board members include Don Carty, Judy Lewent, Klaus Luft, Alex Mandl, and Sam Nunn.
-Shareholders elect the nine board members at meetings, and those board members who do not get a majority of votes must submit a resignation to the board, which will subsequently choose whether or not to accept the resignation.
-The board of directors usually sets up five committees having oversight over specific matters.
-These committees include the Audit Committee, which handles accounting issues, including auditing and reporting; the Compensation Committee, which approves compensation for the CEO and other employees of the company; the Finance Committee, which handles financial matters such as proposed mergers and acquisitions; the Governance and Nominating Committee, which handles various corporate matters (including the nomination of the board); and the Antitrust Compliance Committee, which attempts to prevent company practices from violating antitrust laws.

-Day-to-day operations of the company are run by the Global Executive Management Committee, which sets strategic direction.
-Dell has regional senior vice-presidents for countries other than the United States.